spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/assign-a-role.md

 ### Prerequisites

-- Tenant admin access to Palette with permissions `user.update`, and `role.list`.
+- Tenant admin access to Palette with the permissions `user.update` and `role.list`.

 - An available user.
 Check out the [Create a User](../users-and-teams/create-user.md) guide to learn how to create a user.